mongodb/specifications/source/read-write-concern/read-write-concern.rst

     only in command-specific helper methods that take a writeConcern parameter, not in generic command methods.
     Don't mention obscure commands with no helpers.
+  - 2016-08-06: Further clarify that command-specific helper methods for commands that write take write concern options in their parameter lists, and relax from SHOULD to MAY.